nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
-I'm a Software Engineer at Envato in Melbourne Australia.
+I'm a Software Engineer at Dutchie in Portland, Oregon.
 I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.
+I've worked at Vanguard in Australia and Envato before moving back to the states.

 ## Current Project

+2022 - TBD - Researching how to take down 4chan

+## Past Projects

 2021 - I created a [Discord Bot](https://github.com/nikkiricks/discord-bot) for my friends and hosted it on Heroku.

-## Past Projects

 2020 - I created a MERN stack [anti-racism site](https://github.com/nikkiricks/anti-racism-work) where I track my learning, resources, actions, and donations.
 This work is really important to me as an intersectional feminist.